Strathendrick and Aberfoyle Railway: History

-On 12 August 1880 the Strathendrick and Aberfoyle Railway was authorised to extend the Blane Valley Railway to Aberfoyle, running for part of the way between Gartness Junction and Buchlyvie Junction over the metals of the Forth and Clyde Junction Railway which had opened in 1856, and was also operated by the North British Railway.
+On 12 August 1880 the Strathendrick and Aberfoyle Railway was authorised by the Strathendrick and Aberfoyle Railway Act 1880 (43 & 44 Vict. c. clvi) to extend the Blane Valley Railway to Aberfoyle, running for part of the way between Gartness Junction and Buchlyvie Junction over the metals of the Forth and Clyde Junction Railway which had opened in 1856, and was also operated by the North British Railway.
 The line opened two years later on 1 August 1882.
 A new station a little nearer the village took on the Killearn name, with the existing Blane Valley Railway Killearn station renamed after the celebrated hill of that name.
 A focus for the line was very much on visitors coming to see the natural beauty of the area, the Trossachs, and Loch Katrine, which had been popularised by Sir Walter Scott since the 1810s.

 This route had originally been proposed in the plans for the Blane Valley Railway, but had not been pursued when money had fallen short.
 Plans had also called for the railway to be extended along Loch Ard towards Inversnaid on Loch Lomond, but this was blocked by the objections of the major landowner in the area, the Duke of Montrose.

-The Strathendrick and Aberfoyle Railway was absorbed by the North British Railway by Act of Parliament on 5 August 1891.
+The Strathendrick and Aberfoyle Railway was absorbed by the North British Railway by the North British Railway (General Powers) Act 1891 (54 & 55 Vict. c. cciii) on 5 August 1891.